 With unanimous feedback from her trusted circle, she chooses a luxurious new sweater, but before purchasing, she does a quick check to make sure that the same sweater is not available from other merchants for a better price.
 She finds one, and is automatically offered the best market price by the boutique.
 With a confirmation on her phone, her account is debited and the additional 20 percent discount applied.
 She shares her new treasure with friends in her digital networks, and watches the boutique amplify her message to their larger audience.
 She’s excited to find out how much money she’ll earn this month based on her product referrals.

 As she drives home, she’s prompted to take an alternative route, not only to save twelve minutes due to a traffic jam on her normal route, but also to stop by the store and buy her groceries, which she’s reminded that’s she’s a couple of days late on from her normal routine.

 The fictitious scenario above paints a realistic view of the near future, powered by the exponential growth of several simultaneous tech innovation trajectories.
 As more and more of our lives are transitioned into a digital landscape, more details become measurable.
 Anything digital can and will be recorded, archived, analyzed, and shared.
-Cisco chief futurist, Dave Evans even proposes “We’ll be able to record, playback and analyze our entire lives by 2020.”
+Former chief futurist of Cisco, Dave Evans even proposes “We’ll be able to record, playback and analyze our entire lives by 2020.”
 Startups like Narrative make this stark vision seem possible.